zilkey/auto_tagger/README.md

 # IMPORTANT NOTE

-This gem is still in it's infancy, and lots of things might change.
-Since this creates and pushes tags to your git repository, please use with caution.
+This creates and pushes tags to your git repository, please use with caution.

 # AutoTagger